ereynier/DApp-certification/README.md

 ## Contact

-For any inquiries or further information, please contact [ereynier.42@gmail.com](mailto:ereynier.42@gmail.com).
+For any inquiries or further information, please contact me at [ereynier.42@gmail.com](mailto:ereynier.42@gmail.com).